ivanitlearning/AWS-Associate-Courses/README.md

 Two ways to poll

 - short (immediate) : uses 1 request and can return 0 or more messages.
 If the queue is empty, it will return 0 and try again.
 This hurts queues that stay short
 - long (waitTimeSeconds) : it will wait for up to 20 seconds for messages to arrive on the queue.
 It will sit and wait if none currently exist.

+**Test note:** Using long polling might reduce the cost of using SQS, because you can reduce the number of empty receives.

 Messages can live on SQS Queue for up to 14 days.
 Offers